-In a world where more than half the population live in cities, and reality is defined by concrete buildings, roads, electricity cables, other human beings – by what we ourselves have created – it is easy to forget that man is an animal distinct from all other animals.
-We have subdued the world to such an extent that wild nature is excluded, and it re-enters only through the portals of a cultural system that processes reality.
+In a world where more than half the population live in cities, and reality is defined by roads, concrete buildings, supermarkets, electricity, other human beings – by what we have created ourselves – it is easy to forget that man is an animal distinct from all other animals.
+We have subdued the world to such an extent that wild nature is excluded from experience, and re-enters only through the portals of a cultural system that processes it into entertainment.
 Nonetheless, our otherness requires explanation.
 One explanation is that we have always been different.
-Another is that we evolved from the animals that most resemble us, the apes.
+Another is that we evolved from the animals that most resemble us, the great apes.

 - finger nails, an opposable thumb and a big toe

 - two mammary glands located on the breast

 - a large brain compared to body size

 The list could be longer, but however long it is, the striking thing is that the features are not unique.
 Opposable thumbs also distinguish the opossums; birds of prey have stereoscopic colour vision; elephants have fingernails, two pectoral mammary glands and single offspring; and mice have a large brain-to-body-mass ratio.
 Although also not unique, the main specialisation of the primates is arboreality – the ability to live in trees.